lombardero/cheatsheets/6-docker/docker-images.md

 displayed.

-The image always starts from a base image we call "scratch"; all the changes added to that base image is an additional layer (i. e. running a command, adding environment variables).
+The image always starts from a base image we call "scratch"; all the changes added to that base image are an additional layer (such as running a command, or adding environment variables).
 Each layer of the image is identified with a unique hash, which enables other images to use that same layer (the stored version of it) if shared.
 This saves a lot of space and booting time.

-This works also for custom-made containers.
-If we create two images with `Dockerfile`s that only copy application A or B in the container, the common layers from both images]can be shared (hence saving a lot of space).
+This feature works also for custom-made containers.
+If we create two images with `Dockerfile`s that only copy application A or B in the container, the common layers from both images can be shared (hence saving a lot of space).

 ### Containers are also layers